phpspec/phpspec2-site/README.md

 If you have make installed on your system, you can invoke the sphinx-build using the included make build file.

-Navigate to the location of the documentation and run the following command.
+Navigate to the location of the site and run the following command.

     $ make html